BrauCamaH/astro-portfolio/src/pages/blog/getting-started-firebase-emulator.md

 ## Conectig App to Emulator

 At your firebase config file, you can initialize and connect to the emulators.
-Notice that you should add logic to allow only connect to emulators on the development eviroment, with Node js you can add this logic with the procces.env.NODE.ENV variable, where should be equals to “development”.
+Notice that you should add logic to allow only connect to emulators on the development eviroment, with Node js you can add this logic with the process.env.NODE.ENV variable, where should be equals to “development”.

 ```javascript
 import { initializeApp } from "firebase/app";